nashingofteeth/plant-taxonomy-list/README.md

 ## Configuration

-You can modify these constants at the top of the script:
+You can modify these constants at the top of each script:

+### generate-data.js
 - `VAULT_PATH`: Path to your Obsidian vault (default: `../../Wikihew`)
-- `OUTPUT_FILE`: Where to save the generated markdown (default: `../../Wikihew/plant taxonomy tree.md`)
 - `TAG_PREFIX`: The tag prefix to search for (default: `life/eukaryota/plantae`)
+- `OUTPUT_FILE`: Where to save the JSON data (default: `plant-data.json`)

+### generate-markdown.js
+- `DATA_FILE`: Path to the plant data JSON (default: `plant-data.json`)
+- `OUTPUT_FILE`: Where to save the generated markdown (default: `plant taxonomy tree.md`)

-The output file includes frontmatter with:
+The markdown output file includes frontmatter with:
 - `created` and `modified` timestamps
 - `tags: [lists]` for easy filtering

 ## How it Works

+### Data Generation (generate-data.js)
 1. Recursively scans all markdown files in the vault
-2. Parses YAML frontmatter to extract tags
+2. Parses YAML frontmatter to extract tags and Wikipedia links
 3. Filters for tags starting with `life/eukaryota/plantae`
 4. Builds a hierarchical tree structure from the tag paths
 5. Associates each file with the deepest taxonomy level in its tag
+6. Outputs structured JSON data with Wikipedia links

+### Markdown Generation (generate-markdown.js)
+1. Reads the plant data JSON file
+2. Builds a nested hierarchical tree from the data
-6. Generates a nested markdown list showing:
+3. Generates a nested markdown list showing:
    - Taxonomy levels as plain text headers
    - Files tagged at each level as indented wikilinks
-7. Sorts everything alphabetically for easy navigation
+4. Sorts everything alphabetically for easy navigation